Magic ball

 Yea, just inside-reverse fold the ends to make the point.
 Just fold the last row of your grid to points instead of squares.

-I should post a picture of it since I haven't folded anything for quite some time, save the magic ball......
-Crying or Very sad
+I should post a picture of it since I haven't folded anything for quite some time, save the magic ball...... :cry:

 yeah4metoo